Watch the first Glass trailer bring together Split, Unbreakable

 The trailer begins with Sarah Paulson, who plays a psychiatrist expressing her skepticism about the superhero (and villain) abilities posessesed by David Dunn (Bruce Willis), Kevin Wendell Crumb (James McAvoy) and Elijah Price (Samuel L. Jackson).

-But, as you can imagine, that skepticism is short-lived as a showcase of Dunn's durability and strength, the darker and more powerful sides of Crumb's many personalities and Price's Machiavellian scheming as Mr. Glass fills the remainder of the trailer.
+But, as you can imagine, that skepticism is short-lived as a the remainder of the trailer is a showcase of Dunn's durability and strength, the darker and more powerful sides of Crumb's many personalities and Price's Machiavellian scheming as Mr. Glass.

 You can watch the full trailer below.